1:025 Policy on Academic Tenure

 or temporary appointment prior to the end of the specified term of the appointment

 may be dismissed or terminated.
-The specific grounds which constitute adequate cause
+The specific grounds that constitute adequate cause

 are set forth in Termination for Adequate Cause Section H herein.